Skip to content

 A deployment token is scoped to a single agent deployment — one agent in one environment.
 The agent identity is built into the token, so an SDK authenticated with one does not need to pass an agent identifier — Prefactor knows which agent the activity belongs to from the token alone.
 This is the recommended way to instrument a deployed agent, because it ties the running code to a specific agent and environment without any extra configuration.

-Both token types go through the same lifecycle: Active tokens authenticate requests; a token can be Suspended (disabled but recoverable) or Revoked (permanently invalidated).
+All creatable token types go through the same lifecycle: Active tokens authenticate requests; a token can be Suspended (disabled but recoverable) or Revoked (permanently invalidated).
 Revoked tokens can then be deleted.

 • Account — tokens belong to an account and are managed from account settings.